sdclibbery/pi-monitor/README.md

-x Format log blocks based on level x Dont cache any pages x Bot log pages show latest entries on opening
+x Format log blocks based on level x Dont cache any pages x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page
 * Can clear logs
 * Bot log pages live update
 * Can set arguments when starting a bot
  !
 Fix forms...
-* Can switch which log levels are hidden on log page
 * Page that lists running bots with status and progress
 * Handle missing log files more gracefully